meinside/gmn/README.md

 #### Callback on Function Calls

-With `--tool-callbacks`, it will execute matched scripts/binaries with the function call data.
+With `--tool-callbacks`, it will run matched scripts/binaries with the function call data.

 Here is a sample bash script `categorize_image.sh` which categorizes given image with function call: